Stephenson College, Durham: In Durham (2017-present)

 Stephenson College and the other Queen's Campus college, John Snow College, relocated to Durham on a phased basis starting in October 2017, completing in 2019.
 Stephenson College took over buildings formerly occupied by Ustinov College on the Howlands Farm site, adjacent to Josephine Butler College.

-The college is a 15 minute walk from the Mountjoy site which contains the vast majority of departments and large lecture theatres.
+The college is a 15 minute walk from the Mountjoy site which contains many departments and large lecture theatres.

 Facilities

 Accommodation

 Stephenson is a self-catered college, with rooms arranged in flats with shared kitchens.
 All rooms are single-occupancy, and include en-suite rooms as well as those with shared bathrooms.

 As of 2023, the college has 1304 members, with 433 living in college accommodation.

 Communal facilities

 Communal facilities in the college include "Platform 1", the college's café and bar; "Platform 2", a performance venue and social space with two dart boards and a pool table;"Platform 3", a study space and library; a shop, two gyms, further study spaces and a music room.
-The college also shares use of a multi-use space, Howlands Hall, with Josephine Butler college, which is used for sporting activities as well as formal meals.
+The college also shares use of a multi-use space, Howlands Hall, with Josephine Butler College, which is used for sporting activities as well as formal meals.